GrailFinder/gf-lt/README.md

 - sqlite for the bot memory; +
 - rename current chat; +
 - help page with all key bindings; +
+- default config file (api url, path to sysprompts, path to log, limits, etc); +
 - change temp, min-p and other params from tui;
-- default config file (api url, path to sysprompts, path to log, limits, etc); +
 - fullscreen textarea option (bothersome to implement);
 - consider adding use /completion of llamacpp, since openai endpoint clearly has template|format issues;
 - export whole chat into a json file;
-- directoty with sys prompts;
+- directoty with sys prompts (charcards png & json);
+- separate messages that are stored and chat and send to the bot, i.e. option to omit tool calls (there might be a point where they are no longer needed in ctx);
+- colourschemes, colours or markdown of quotes and styles;
+- RAG support|implementation;
+- change card-chat pair with one binding;

 ### FIX:
 - bot responding (or haninging) blocks everything; +